Srividhya21/Product/README.md

 ### API 2

-#### Path: `/players/`
+#### Path: `/products/`

 #### Method: `POST`

 #### Description:

-Creates a new player in the team (database). `player_id` is auto-incremented
+Creates a new product in the table (database). `product_id` is auto-incremented

 #### Request

 ```
 {
-  "playerName": "Vishal",
+  "productName": "YYY",
-  "jerseyNumber": 17,
+  "itemNumber": 17,
-  "role": "Bowler"

 }
 ```

 #### Response

 ```
-Player Added to Team
+Product Added to Table
 ```

 ### API 3

-#### Path: `/players/:playerId/`
+#### Path: `/product/:productId/`

 #### Method: `GET`

 #### Description:

-Returns a player based on a player ID
+Returns a product based on a product ID

 #### Response

 ```
 {
-  playerId: 1,
+  productId: 1,
-  playerName: "Lakshman",
+  productName: "ZZZ",
-  jerseyNumber: 5,
+  itemNumber: 5,
-  role: "All-rounder"

 }
 ```

 ### API 4

-#### Path: `/players/:playerId/`
+#### Path: `/products/:productId/`

 #### Method: `PUT`

 #### Description:

-Updates the details of a player in the team (database) based on the player ID
+Updates the details of a product in the team (database) based on the product ID

 #### Request

 ```
 {
-  "playerName": "Maneesh",
+  "productName": "EEE",
-  "jerseyNumber": 54,
+  "itemNumber": 54,
-  "role": "All-rounder"

 }
 ```

 #### Response

 ```
-Player Details Updated
+Product Details Updated

 ```

 ### API 5

-#### Path: `/players/:playerId/`
+#### Path: `/products/:productId/`

 #### Method: `DELETE`

 #### Description:

-Deletes a player from the team (database) based on the player ID
+Deletes a product from the table (database) based on the product ID

 #### Response

 ```
-Player Removed
+Product Removed
 ```

 <br/>